Visiting grants for transnational access to ELEXIS Infrastructures

 After completing a visit to an infrastructure, the grant holder must write a report on the outcome of the visit.

-Calls for visiting grants will be launched twice a year during the project period, one call in summer and one in winter each year, amounting to an overall number of seven calls in total.
+Calls for visiting grants were launched twice a year during the project period, one call in summer and one in winter each year.
+The fifth and final call concludes the series that offers (aspiring) scholars to obtain a grant to travel for research.